build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 ## Conclusion

 Congratulations!
 You have completed the tutorial.
 You learned how to run a monolithic application in a Docker container.
 You deployed the same application as microservices, and then switched the traffic to the microservices without incurring downtime.
-Refer to links below for additional learning material.
+Refer to links below for additional learning.

+Happy refactoring!

 [**Get an overview of running and managing large-scale applications as microservices using Amazon ECS**](https://youtu.be/El64yANTmIA)